 If you meditate "now and then" for an hour but don't do anything else, you probably won't receive a lot of benefit.
 It's far better to build a consistent practice where you meditate 5-10 minutes every day.
 It's even better to build a consistent practice where you meditate 5-10 minutes several times a day, every day.

 Next, we'll explain why the question is irrelevant and usually indicates a misunderstanding of why you should meditate.

 The dedicated exercise of meditating is meaningless if you don't strive to be mindful when you aren't meditating.
 Mindfulness is the application of the skills you develop when you meditate.

-When you meditate, you learn to watch thoughts, emotions, and other mental activity come and go; you learn to observe it all without getting caught up in it.
-And, by watching it all continually come and go, you'll begin to recognize its temporary nature.
+When you meditate, you learn to watch thoughts, emotions, and other mental activity as it comes and goes; you learn to observe it all without getting caught up in it.
+And, by continuously watching it all come into being, exist, and cease, you'll develop an understanding of its temporary nature.
 If you don't give any of it fuel to persist by grasping after what you label "positive/pleasant" or pushing away what you label "negative/unpleasant," it simply arises and passes in your awareness.

 As Thich Nhat Hanh states,

-This is the essence of meditation - strengthening awareness of your mind-made activity as it arises and passes.
+This is the essence of meditation - strengthening awareness of your mind-made activity as it comes and goes.
 But, in order to benefit from your practice, you need to apply the awareness you strengthen to your daily life when you aren't meditating.
 Put another way,

 You need to be mindful.